 Now add to this mix the legal uncertainties that exist in this specific area of cyber law.
 The legal definition of what exactly is a use of force in the cyber realm is far less settled than in the kinetic realm.
 What’s more, it is safe to assume that several States around the world are frequently engaging in actions that others might consider a use of force.
 Is the laying of specific types of malware on the systems of another State in preparation for possible future activation analogous to laying landmines in another State’s territory?
 The Tallinn Manual’s definition of cyberattacks (at least in the context of jus in bello) may lead one to think so, but widespread State practice would appear to contradict that conclusion.
 So which is it?
 Also, could the alteration or destruction of data count as a use of force or attack?
 This is an area where views are developing in one direction, but what happens in the limbo period between now and then, when some States and legal authorities hold one view and others hold different ones?
 That seems like a dangerous period for calibrating the use of force in cyber.
 And those are just two examples of legal uncertainties out of many that one could describe.

 These types of legal uncertainties are compounded by factual uncertainties in the cyber realm.
 While the United States appears to have an increasingly impressive ability to determine attribution, many other States lack that sophistication and are thus more likely to make costly errors.
 State D may mistake a cyber operation launched by a rogue hacker or organized non-State group operating out of country Y as being perpetrated by State Y itself.
 And governmental or non-governmental cyber hackers in a third country may very purposefully make it look like State Y conducted a cyberattack.
 Another difficulty in the cyber realm is determining whether certain effects of a hostile cyber operation were intended by the attacker.
-For example, State D may detect an imminent threat of malware in its systems that appears would at least temporarily compromise its most sensitive military arsenal—but is that what the perpetrator intended (and how, as a legal matter, should that question of intentionality matter)?
+For example, State D may detect an imminent threat of malware in its systems that appears would at least temporarily compromise its most sensitive military arsenal—but is that what the perpetrator intended (and how, as a legal issue, should that question of intentionality matter)?

 In cyberspace, many of these actions and interactions will take place at greater speeds thanks, in part, to artificial intelligence.
 These conditions may shrink the window of time for political and military leaders to make decisions, and place pressure on them to pre-authorize or create automated responses.
 It is not hard to imagine tit-for-tat uses of force quickly ascending a ladder of escalation.
 And there is no legal reason the rungs of that ladder will remain confined to the cyber realm.